fredricngo/rabble/RESUBMISSION.md

 - Only the author of a post can edit it, and only they see the Edit post button

 I sincerely apologize for the submission error and thank you for considering my resubmission.
 The work was completed on time, and I am now ensuring it is properly submitted through the resubmission process.

+## Resubmission for Homework #5

+Since I completed all the normal requirements for Homework #5, I focused on implementing the extra tasks to enhance the application functionality.
+I am resubmitting to address any feedback received and to demonstrate the additional work completed beyond the base requirements.

+## Resubmission for Homework #6

+I was unable to complete the deployment by the original deadline due to persistent database configuration issues.
+I encountered continuous "database is locked" warnings that prevented successful deployment:

+WARNING: Could not store access token in cache: database is locked
+WARNING: Could not store access token in cache: database is locked
+WARNING: Could not store access token in cache: database is locked
+WARNING: Could not store access token in cache: database is locked
+WARNING: Could not store access token in cache: database is locked

+These database locking issues significantly hindered my ability to properly set up and deploy the application within the deadline timeframe, though these issues have been addressed in this submission.